Dewait

 Dewait is a village in the Azamgarh district of Uttar Pradesh, India, situated near the Mehnagar Market.
 It lies 15 km south of Azamgarh city, and is accessible from Varanasi, Jaunpur and Allahabad.
-Including the adjoining areas, the village has an estimated population of between 10,000 and 15,000 people.
-The village has a post office with the pin code 276204, and a dispensary run by state government.
+Including the adjoining areas, the village has a population of 5308 as recorded in the 2011 Census, out of which Males are 2738 and Females are 2570.
+The village has a post office with the pin code 276204 and a dispensary run by the state government.

+Shah Dewait has highly contributed to the field of knowledge and social upliftment by producing numerous religious scholars, educationists and eminent personalities.